Jaskiee/My-Reading-List/README.md

 #### Defense
+- [Neural Attention Distillation: Erasing Backdoor Triggers from Deep Neural Networks][51] (ICLR 2021) <br/>
+Proposed a ditillation method to erase backdoors in DNN models, it first finetuned the backdoored model, then use it as the teacher model, whose attention map will be used to train the original backdoored model.

 - [Detecting Backdoors in Neural Networks Using Novel Feature-Based Anomaly Detection][28] (arXiv 2020) <br/>
 This paper proposed a method to detect backdoored images by to detectors, one was to detect the abnormal features extracted from the image, and the other was a retraining version of the FC layers, which aimed at detecting abnormal features combinations.